Published on

 Residents can also speak to the team at fetes, fairs and other community events this spring and summer, where they'll have a colourful stall with helpful information on display.

-Cllr Ian Shenton, executive member for environment, sport and leisure, said: "We're delighted to welcome Bethan and Charlotte on board and hope you'll give them a warm welcome if they stop by.
+The council is delighted to welcome Bethan and Charlotte on board and hopes residents will give them a warm welcome if they stop by.

-"However, we know some people might still feel a bit daunted by recycling, even if they want to do the responsible thing, and our team are here to show that it's an easy habit to get into.
+Some people might still feel a bit daunted by recycling, even if they want to do the responsible thing, and the team are here to show that it's an easy habit to get into.

 For regular updates straight to your inbox, sign up for the fortnightly Rubbish & Recycling newsletter.